Petr Lazarev: Career

 Lazarev's early research was on hearing and he noted that auditory sensations could be amplified by coordinated visual stimulation.
 He later studied other phenomena such as synesthesia and the effect of singing on vision.
 He began to collaborate with P.N.
 Lebedev from 1903 and in 1912 he obtained a doctorate with a thesis Vytsvetanie krasok i pigmentov v vidimom svete ["The Fading of Colors and Pigments in Visible Light"].

 In 1911, he joined Lebedev in protest against the policies of L.A.
 Kasso and quit Moscow University to join Shanyavsky University.
 He began to study the ion theory of nerve excitation and confirmed Loeb's formula.
 During World War I, he was involved in producing medical equipment, including thermometers and mobile X-ray systems.
 After the 1917 revolution, he became a member of the Russian Academy of Sciences.

 In 1918, he was involved in the study of the Kursk Magnetic Anomaly and worked on geomagnetism with E.G. Leyst.

 Arrest and exile

 In 1929, a group of communists failed to be elected to the Soviet Academy of Sciences.
 Lazarev objected to re-balloting them.
 He also publicly criticized Friedrich Engels writings about $\sqrt{-1}$ (Imaginary unit) who said that is "not only a contradiction, but even an absurd contradiction, a real absurdity."
 As a result of this Lazarev was arrested on 5 March 1931 and removed from all of his academic positions.
 His institute was transferred to the Supreme Soviet of the National Economy, the key personnel was sacked and most of the equipment destroyed.
 Lazarev's wife committed suicide on 13 June 1931.

 In September 1931 Lazarev was exiled to Sverdlovsk.
 He returned to Moscow in 1932.
+Aleksandr Mints was his student.